 Periodically, as provided for in the Compensation Committee Charter, the Compensation Committee retains an independent compensation consultant.
-The Committee, in conjunction with recommendations from management, determines the work to be performed by the consultant and has the ultimate authority to retain and terminate the consultant.
+The Committee determines the work to be performed by the consultant and has the ultimate authority to retain and terminate the consultant.
 The consultant works with management to gather data required in preparing analyses for Committee review.

-In 2014, Towers Watson was engaged by the Committee for the following executive compensation work:
+In 2015, Willis Towers Watson was engaged by the Committee for the following executive compensation work:

-- Development of a publicly-traded peer group to be used for pay level comparison purposes; - Assessment of Sturm, Ruger's executive pay level and mix of remuneration elements against approved market comparators; and - Review and provide input to the Compensation Discussion and Analysis section of the 2014 Proxy Statement.
+- Assessment of the Company's executive pay level and mix of remuneration elements against approved market comparators; - Development of the revised performance-based equity program for the 2016 cycle, including determining appropriate peers, program mechanics and timeframe, and - Review and provide input to the Compensation Discussion and Analysis section of the 2015 Proxy Statement.